Garlic and Honey Ferment: On Using Honey in Fermentation

 Depending on the floral sources that created it, the acidity of honey ranges from a pH of approximately 3.4 to 6.1, with an average of 3.9.
 Any ph less than 7 is acidic, and anything higher than 7 is basic.
 Botulinum, both growth and toxin formation, are completely inhibited at any ph level below 4.6, thus honey with an average ph of 3.9 is too acidic for botulinum spore to occur.

 So, for fermented food, if you are generally clean and following basic safety procedures, there shouldn’t be any concern for botulism as most fermentations I know causes acidity (ph level to drop).
 The risk for botulism is actually much higher in pre-made, packaged, or canned food items such as foods preserved in oil which hadn’t been fermented to reach a ph level below 4.6.
 Personally, I am comfortable enough with my honey garlic ferment, but if you’re not, you might want to add a teaspoon of apple cider vinegar to your ferment to keep the PH level low.
 Make sure to mix it well, and leave it for an hour before doing the second testing.
 Want more peace of mind?
-Purchase PH test trips at your local drug stores, health food stores, or check out this digital pH Meter, or this pH Test Strip from Amazon.
+Buy a PH test strip/meter at your local drug stores, health food stores or purchase the ones shown below from Amazon.
 They’re very useful.
 Besides testing the ph level of my fermentations, I also use it to test out the ph of my DIY soap projects.

 Garlic and Honey Fermentation